QOS: A Quantum Operating System: Motivation and Key Ideas

 The fidelity of circuits decreases as their size increases (\S~\ref{sec:challenges:scalability}), and as a result, it becomes more challenging to utilize a QPU effectively.
 In contrast to the classical domain, where a CPU can be fully utilized, to get high-fidelity results in the quantum domain, we necessarily under-utilize QPUs.

-\myparagraph{Results} Figure \ref{fig:temporal_util_loads} (b) shows the maximum utilization of the IBM Kolkata 27-qubit QPU for nine benchmarks while maintaining at least 0.75 fidelity.
+\myparagraph{Results} Figure \ref{fig:temporal_util_loads} (b) shows the maximum utilization of the IBM Kolkata 27-qubit QPU for nine benchmarks while targeting at least 0.75 fidelity.
 No benchmark exceeds 30\% utilization, while the average is 26.3\%.
-Higher fidelity values would yield even lower utilization and vice-versa.
+Higher fidelity targets would yield even lower utilization and vice-versa.

-\myparagraph{Implications} There is a tradeoff between QPU utilization and performance (fidelity).
+\myparagraph{Implications} There is a tradeoff between QPU utilization and fidelity.
 In general, the lower utilization, the higher fidelity, and vice-versa.
-In contrast to the classical domain, the tension between these objectives is vastly larger.
+In contrast to the classical domain, the tension between these metrics is vastly larger.